ianbishop/userevents.github.io/4.2/docs/quickstart.md

 In this quickstart guide, we're going to go through a "Hello World" of the CxEngage system.
-By the end of this guide, you will have a better understanding of the basics of how CxEngage works.
+By the end of this guide, you will have a better understanding of the basics of how CxEngage works, and be prepared to take on more advanced use cases.

 In this example, we will configure a simple pattern and submit events which will result in a pattern match.